mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

         return commit and db.session.commit()
 ```

-> When I built this application for the first time I noticed that I was re-implementing a lot of the same functionality across all the models.
-Instead of writing the same (or similar) code three times and then having to maintain it in all three spots it makes sense to break it out into its own class that the models can inherit from.
-This way if I need to change something in the future I only have to change it in one place.

 `CRUDMixin` provides us with an easier way of handling the four most common model operations (Create, Read, Update, and Delete):

 ```python